EvoShield's Protective Wrist Guards are a great asset behind the plate, as they help to protect a vulnerable part of a catcher's arm from injury.

 The third is the original Protective Wrist Guard, which does not have any graphics on the sleeve, just a solid color.

 As an example, Amazon currently has a number of different colors stocked for each of the designs mentioned above.
+Click the link below to check out their current inventory.

 One of the things that most people are confused about when they first receive the package is how to get the guard to custom fit their wrist.